Dongbei-Dalapi/Semantic-Textual-Similarity-for-short-phrases/README.md

 an implementaion of the model detects if the two job titles are similar.
 Job titles are shorter than usual sentence, so we use character level embeddings instead of word level embeddings.

 ## Data
 The training data is stored in train_data.csv where the similar titles are store in the same row.
 We create titles pair by linking titles from different rows and same row (data_process.py).
-The training data is splited and 30% of it is used as testing data.
+The training data is splited and 30% of it is used as testing data. \
-&nbsp;

 Additional testing data can be added to test_data.txt where the titles are separate by comma.

 ## Siamese LSTM